Client-First cloneable includes utility classes and styles that help us start any Webflow project.

 We can add utility classes for styles not supported natively in Webflow.

-For example, adding pointer-events-none, which adds pointer-events: none.
+For example, adding pointer-events-off, which adds pointer-events: none.
 The only way to add unsupported CSS properties to Webflow, and see those properties visually in Designer, is to add them to an embed block.

 Update a few Webflow default styles.

 We have several styles inside the symbol that overwrite default Webflow styles, which we prefer not to have in our project.

 The Client-First utility styles and the global embed block styles can be changed based on our project.